DoctorMartins9/CC-SAT-solver/README.md

 ```
 cmake ..
 make release
+cd ../bin
+./benchmark *mode* *path* *number*
 ```
-Then in project directory type:
+Where *mode* is parallel ('P') or sequential ('S'), *path* is the path of the file .txt where the clauses are placed and *number* is the number of the line.
+For running example of the benchmark in bin directory type:
 ```
-bash utils/test_formula.sh *mode* *number*
+./benchmark S ../utils/benchmarks_formula.txt 10
 ```
-Where *mode* is parallel ('P') or sequential ('S') and *number* is the number of the SMT-LIB QF_UF eq_diamond benchmark, from 1 to 17 is allowed at the moment.
+### Lisp parser
+For benchmarking needs, in utils directory there is a python script called lisp_parser.py that allows to translate the SMT-LIB formulas from lisp language to DNF formulas that are legal input of the SAT solver.

 ### Documentation
-LaTex documentation can be found in doc directory.
+LaTex documentation pre-compiled can be found in doc directory.

 ### Complexity informations
 Using [lizard](https://pypi.org/project/lizard/) library for complexity informations, in build directory type: